bparanj/crystal/programming/iac/docs/experiments/reverse-proxy-caddy.md

-Certainly!
 Here's an Ansible playbook that sets up Caddy as a reverse proxy, directing requests to the `/check` endpoint to `localhost:9292` and the rest of the requests to `localhost:3000`:

 ```yaml
 ---